ChuanMeng/RLT4Reranking/README.md

 This repository is structured into five distinct parts:
 1. Prerequisites
 2. Data preparation,
-3. Feature generation,
-4. Train and infer RLT methods,
+3. Unsupervised RLT methods,
-5. Evaluation.
+5. Supervised RLT methods,
-6  Plots
+6  Evaluation

 Note that for ease of reproducibility,